It’s difficult to know what to do if, as a parent, you feel things aren’t right with your child’s experience in sport.

 2. Are kids developing their individual skills?

 In most team sports, skills lead to enjoyment of the game.
 If a child can’t control the puck in hockey, the game is much more difficult.
 Unfortunately, many coaches will emphasize refining team tactics over developing individual skills because they believe it will lead to more victories.
 Meanwhile, Hockey Canada suggests that only ten percent of a Pee Wee age practice (11- and 12-years-old) should be spent on team tactics.
-Furthermore, in the interests of promoting skill development, most national sport organizations actually provide lists of skills that each age group should be completing, like this one [PDF] for hockey.
+Furthermore, in the interests of promoting skill development, most national sport organizations actually provide lists of skills that each age group should be completing, like these resources from Hockey Canada for different ages.

 3. Are the drills age-appropriate?